Pr0cella/Stormworks-Mods/README.md

 ## Acknowledgments

-> Credits to Sunfire Software and Green Man Gaming Publishing for the original xml files
+> Credits to Sunfire Software for the original xml files